isaac-sim/IsaacLabExtensionTemplate/README.md

 git clone <your_repository_url>
 ```

-- Configure this template to your specific extension.
+- Configure the template.
 Search for and replace **`TODO`**'s according to your extension's needs within the following files:

     - `config/extension.toml`
     - `pyproject.toml`